LISRec: Modeling User Preferences with Learned Item Shortcuts for Sequential Recommendation: Experimental Results

-As illustrated in Figure~\ref{fig:item}, we evaluate the effectiveness of various denoising methods across different recommendation systems.
-Figures~\ref{fig:item:a} and~\ref{fig:item:b} report the performance of the recommendation module $M_\text{Rec}$ when trained on either the raw user-item interaction set $\mathcal{H}$ or the denoised subset $\mathcal{H}_\text{Filter}$ retained by $M_\text{Filter}$.
-In both cases, ConsRec consistently outperforms other item representation models, with particularly strong gains at larger ranking cutoffs.
-This demonstrates its effectiveness in helping the recommendation model prioritize more relevant items, thereby better satisfying user preferences.
-The advantage of ConsRec can be attributed to its PLM-based ability to comprehend item text semantics and to capture item similarity patterns from user-item interaction signals.
-After training the recommendation module $M_\text{Rec}$ using denoised user-item interactions, ConsRec achieves substantial performance improvements, further highlighting its effectiveness.
+As shown in Figure~\ref{fig:item}, we further evaluate the impact of different shortcut extraction methods on overall recommendation performance.
+Figures~\ref{fig:item:a} and~\ref{fig:item:b} report the performance of the recommendation module $M_\text{Rec}$ when trained on either the raw user-item interaction set $\mathcal{H}$ or the shortcut subset $\mathcal{H}_\text{Shortcut}$ extracted by $M_\text{Filter}$.
+In both cases, \method{} consistently outperforms other item representation models, with particularly strong gains at larger ranking cutoffs.
+This demonstrates its effectiveness in enabling the recommendation model to focus on the most relevant items, thereby better capturing stable user preferences.
+The advantage of \method{} is attributed to its PLM-based ability to capture item text semantics and to identify semantically meaningful patterns in user-item interactions.
+After training the recommendation module $M_\text{Rec}$ using the shortcut-extracted interaction histories, \method{} achieves substantial performance improvements, further highlighting the effectiveness of semantic shortcut extraction.